cawyse9/Ambient-BD-WP1-DMP/README.md

 <br>

 ### File Formats and Size
 Questionnaire raw data are stored in CSV format, somnofy raw data as json files and accelerometry raw data in .cwa format.
+PSG data are stored as edf or csv files.
 All other data are stored in csv format.
 Code and metadata wil be stored in .txt files.
 The entire project dataset will take less than 100GB storage space.
 W3C/ISO 8601 date standard, which specifies the international standard notation of YYYY-MM-DD or YYYY-MM-DDThh:mm:ss will be used in all data collection and processing.
 Data will be stored on dedicated workspace on an MU server mapped as Z: and on FamilyGenomics sharepoint ()
 <br>

 ### Participant Identification